 Climb the Cathedral Tower for the best view in Coventry!
 Open 7 days a week except during bell ringing sessions*.

-The Cathedral Tower Climb costs an additional £4 (Children are permitted to climb at their carer’s discretion and we do not recommend the climb for younger children due to the amount of steps and the nature of the climb)
+The Cathedral Tower Climb costs an additional £4 (Children are permitted to climb at their carer’s discretion and we do not recommend the climb for younger children due to the amount of steps and the nature of the climb, no climbers under the age of 8 will be permitted)

 *subject to staff availability and events taking place which may mean that the tower is not accessible.